sascristian/HeyberryAI/README.md

 - standard skills folder is now jarbas_skills, msm may need changes because skill_dir path is hardcoded
 - do not install default skills using msm
 - created a folder named database that is populated with created/scraped content during jarbas life-time (offline db)
+- implement disable speak flag for mute skill

 # Included skills by default

-Lots of skills are bundled by default with this fork, following list is a work in progress
+Lots of skills are bundled by default with this fork, following list may be outdated

 ### Basic Skills

         these skills are more or less passive, they are mostly helper skills to be used elsewhere

 [Feedback Skill](https://github.com/JarbasAI/mycroft-feedback-skill) - Gives positive or negative feedback to last executed action

-[Objectives Skill](https://github.com/JarbasAI/mycroft---objectives-skill) - Programmable objectives with several ways of being executed

 [Event Skill](https://github.com/forslund/event_skill) - chains of events , programmable times